homeworkprod/elcuestionario/README.rst

 - Make sure the required software is installed.

-- *Note:* ElementTree_ and Kid_ are pure-Python packages and can be installed (especially on webspace-only hostings) by simply uploading them.
+- *Note:* Kid_ is a pure-Python package and can be installed (especially on webspace-only hostings) by simply uploading it.

-- Make those packages available to your script.
-If they are not already in your ``PYTHONPATH``, set the path in the imports section of the main script.
+- Make the package available to your script.
+If it is not already in your ``PYTHONPATH``, set the path in the imports section of the main script.

 - The main script has to be executable: